 September 21, 1937, Brig.
 Gen. Henry H. Denhardt of Bowling Green, a former Lt.
-Governor of Kentucky, was to have started his second trial for the murder of his fiancée on this date.
-However, about 12 hours earlier, brothers of Verna Garr Taylor killed him in front of the Armstrong Hotel in downtown Shelbyville.
+Governor of Kentucky, was to begin his 2nd trial for the murder of his fiancée.
+However, about 12 hours earlier, brothers of Verna Garr Taylor supposedly killed him in front of the Armstrong Hotel in downtown Shelbyville.

-Localtonians wishes a Happy Birthday to Marsha Norman from Louisville, born in 1947.
-She is an American playwright, screenwriter, and novelist.
-Marsha received the 1983 Drama Pulitzer Prize for her play ‘night, Mother.
+Localtonians wish a Happy Birthday to Marsha Norman from Louisville, born in 1947.
+She is an American playwright, screenwriter, and novelist who received the 1983 Drama Pulitzer Prize for her play ‘night, Mother.
 Norman wrote the book and lyrics for the musical The Secret Garden that won the Tony Award for Best Book in 1991.
-She wrote the libretto for the musical versions for The Color Purple and The Bridges of Madison County.
+She also wrote the libretto for the musical versions for The Color Purple and The Bridges of Madison County.

-Localtonians wishes a Happy Birthday to Jack “Goose” Givens from Lexington, who was born in 1956.
+Localtonians wish a Happy Birthday to Lexington native Jack “Goose” Givens, born in 1956.
 Givens led Kentucky to the 1978 NCAA Basketball Championship and was named that year’s Final Four Most Outstanding Player (MOP).
-His 41-point performance in Kentucky’s 94-88 victory over Duke University in the championship game was one of college basketball’s greatest performances.
+His 41-point performance in Kentucky’s 94-88 victory over Duke in the finals was one of college basketball’s greatest performances.
 In 1978 there was no 3-point shot.
-The “Goose” is one of five UK players to receive the NCAA Final Four MOP award: Groza, Spivey, Givens, Delk, Sheppard, and Davis.
+The “Goose” is one of six UK players to receive the NCAA Final Four MOP award: Groza, Spivey, Givens, Delk, Sheppard, and Davis.

-September 21, 1966, Private First Class Billy Lane Lauffer of Murry, was fatally wounded during his selfless act of courage and devotion to his fellow soldiers during the Vietnam War.
+September 21, 1966, Private 1st Class Billy Lane Lauffer of Murry died during a selfless act of courage during the Vietnam War.
 He received the Congressional Medal of Honor posthumously.
-Bill is buried at Murray Memorial Gardens in his birth city.
+Bill rests at Murray Memorial Gardens in his birth city.

 September 21, 1975, the President of the Burley Tobacco Growers Cooperative Association and Vice Chairman of the Kentucky Tobacco Research Board alarmed Kentucky tobacco farmers that “we could take an awful beating from foreign growers.”
 Not everyone shared his concern.
 In 1973 more than 100,000 Kentucky tobacco farmers received more than $470 million for their crops.

-September 21, 1988, Louisville and Lexington announced that they would be taking their sewage sludge to some Hopkinsville County abandoned mines as an experiment.
-The goal would be to address two environmental problems at once, by reclaiming old strip-mine sites with hard to dispose of sewage sludge.
-The sludge would be mixed with lime dust from cement kilns.
+September 21, 1988, Louisville and Lexington announced that they would take their sewage sludge to some Hopkinsville County abandoned mines as an experiment.
+They addressed two problems at once; reclaiming old strip-mines with hard to dispose of sewage sludge.
+The sludge mixed with lime dust from cement kilns.

 Kentucky Trivia: Kentuckians use more than 4.3 billion gallons of water every day.
 About 95% of this is surface water, and 5% is groundwater.
 Almost 94% of water used by consumers is returned to streams.
 About 815 public supply systems provide water for 80% of the population.

 September 21, 2008, Valhalla Golf Club in Louisville hosted 37th Ryder Cup.
 Kentuckians Kenny Perry and J.B.
-Holmes were team members.
+Holmes made the team.
 The U.S. led from start to finish winning 16½-11½ and regaining the Cup after three consecutive European victories.
-For the first time since 1995, the opening matches featured foursomes.
+For the 1st time since 1995, the opening matches featured foursomes.